jimdragongod/mediasoup-client-pysdk/README.md

 mediasoup_client.play(...)
 mediasoup_client.close()
 ```
-more details, please see: examples/sdkApiDemo.py
+more details, please see: examples/sdkApiDemo.py at GitHub

 ## Why another mediasoup-client?( My Personal Option, for reference only)
 There are several official and unofficial client implementations, but they are not quick and easy to run on all OS's desktop, so are not suitable to be a general SDK: